jasonalshamary/hungryadmin/content/All/dockerautomation.rst

 :date: 2015-11-12
 :tags: python, git, docker, saltstack, travis-ci, GitHub

-Late last week I was investigating some Docker components and how I could integrate them with Salt.
+Late last week I was investigating some Docker deployment components and how I could integrate them with Salt.
 Looking on the internet I found a lot of tutorials that talked about different components, but couldn't find anything that included an actual working project that showed how all the components fit together.
 There also wasn't a ton out there that used software that was easily accessible and free, a lot of tutorials included some sort of third party that you had to pay for to manage your Docker containers, and I wasn't